grange85/ahfow-database/_luna-shows/2015/2015-10-05-luna-trocadero-philadelphia-pa-usa.md

  - California (All The Way)
  - 23 Minutes in Brussels
  - ^encore 2
- - Season of The Witch
+ - Season of the Witch
  - Indian Summer
 show-date: 2015-10-05
 category: 2015